⅓ cup of quinoa

 3 medium sized potatoes

-3 tbsp bread crumbs + 3 tbsp for coating
+3 tablespoon bread crumbs + 3 tablespoon for coating

 - Rinse and wash the quinoa once or twice.
 Since they are very small, i use my tea strainer while straining the water.